The Study of the Portrait

-This course explores the psychological, emotional and technical aspects of portraiture.
-The course will examine how portrait photography is influenced by art history and discuss how artists such as Nan Goldin and Robert Mapplethorpe have referenced classical paintings in their portrait photography.
+We will discuss and examine how portrait photography is influenced by art history and discuss how artists such as Robert Mapplethorpe and Nan Goldin have referenced classical paintings in their practice.

 Through assignments, research and reading you will learn how to develop and further your portrait-making skills by creating a conceptual framework and pre-visualisation.
 You will learn how to develop a rapport and relationship with your subject that will produce intimate and unique portraits.